tarunsinghal92/indeedscrapperlatest/README.md

-# Indeed Job Scrapper (Latest)
+# Indeed Job Scraper (Latest)

-Indeed Job Scrapper for multiple cities and job roles.
+Indeed Job Scraper for multiple cities and job roles.
 This is an updated version of code presented by Michael Salmon in https://medium.com/@msalmon00/web-scraping-job-postings-from-indeed-96bd588dcb4b with added functionality of fetching full text from job source.

 ## How to Run